 Create a free profile to get unlimited access to exclusive show news, updates, and more!

-The pop star's onscreen chemistry with Tonight Show Host Jimmy Fallon has had us — and these two friends — laughing for over 20 years.
+The pop star's onscreen chemistry with Tonight Show Host Jimmy Fallon has had us — and the two longtime friends — laughing for over 20 years.

 Timberlake and Fallon first met not on the SNL set, as some might assume, but at the 2002 MTV Video Music Awards, which Fallon was hosting.